fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 Some outcomes are obviously better for you than others, but all of them should advance the story in interesting ways.
 You started with fiction first (**page XX**); make sure you end with it too, to maintain focus on the story, and to ensure you interpret the results in a way that fits the fiction.

-Ethan is not an adept safe-cracker (though he has the tools), and yet he’s in a sinister cult’s guarded secret headquarters, with a steel door between him and the ritual book he desperately needs.
+Ethan isn’t an adept safe-cracker (though he has the tools), and yet he’s in a sinister cult’s guarded secret headquarters, with a steel door between him and the ritual book he desperately needs.
 Can he get in?

 ### Failure